aarjae/aarjae.github.io/_posts/2017-08-20-an-introduction-to-websockets.md

 When we run our app again, the storm message should show client side and the server should spit out a message into the console that our storm message was well received!

-I am encountering an error where the storm message is appearing twice on the client side.
-If you find or know  the reason, please show me how to fix that in the comments, thanks.

-This is the [code](https://github.com) of the entire example.
+This is the [code](https://github.com/raajable/socketIO-example) of the entire example.
 Happy coding!